 Catholic Charities programs for Tarrant County and nearby counties.

 Financial assistance, credit counseling, housing, and other aid is provided by Catholic Charities Fort Worth to almost 30 counties in the central Texas region.
+There is information on free medical or dental for people without insurance, debt counseling, housing including rent help, legal aid and more.
 Residents of counties including Denton, Tarrant, Wichita, Parker, and Johnson can receive help and case management.
 Learn more about the services and resources offered below.

 Credit Counseling is offered in order to help people improve their overall financial condition.
 A number of services, workshops, and one-on-one counseling sessions can help teach individuals how to use and rebuild credit through wise decision-making, help people eliminate their debts, deal with a foreclosure, and improve their credit scores.
 Learn about mortgage assistance programs offered too.
 All of these issues are key to long term self-sufficiency.